 Amongst the variety of study areas in the building, students find reserving a group study room through our study space reservation site, extremely beneficial.

 We are eager to answer your questions.
-If you are visiting in person when we are open, visit the Circulation Desk inside the main entrance to answers to your questions.
+If you are visiting in person when we are open, visit the Information and Research Desk inside the main entrance to answers to your questions.
 Our Ask Atkins services provide the help you need no matter where you are.
 Click on the green Chat button on our website to get help from us online instantly or select the email, text (704-464-0555), or phone (704-687-0494) options.
 You can request a consultation with your subject librarian as well.

 We are here to help you succeed.
 We look forward to seeing you soon.